mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 I typically use WSL2 on Windows 11 to host my Ubuntu development environment.
 But this script will work for a native Ubuntu system or one hosted on another VM platform.

-Here is my cheat sheet to create my WSL2 environment:
+Here is my cheat sheet to create and tear down my WSL2 environment:

 #### Setting Up Ubuntu in WSL2: